Vascular Graft Market Size and Share

 By End User: Hospital Concentration Faces ASC Disruption

-Hospitals and integrated surgical centers preserved 69.40% revenue share in 2024, yet ambulatory surgical centers (ASCs) are gaining procedural scope as anesthesia protocols and imaging platforms make same-day discharge viable for many peripheral and dialysis interventions.
+Hospitals and integrated surgical centers maintained a 69.40% revenue share in 2024, while ambulatory surgical centers (ASCs) are expanding their procedural scope as anesthesia protocols and imaging platforms make same-day discharge viable for many peripheral and dialysis interventions.
 The vascular graft market size for ASCs is expected to climb steadily alongside payer incentives that favor lower-cost outpatient venues.

 Physician-owned vascular clinics run high-throughput models that reward devices offering quick deployment and low complication rates, nudging suppliers to streamline packaging and support services.
 Hospitals, meanwhile, continue to handle complex aortic and multivessel surgeries, sustaining demand for large-diameter polyester grafts and branched stent systems.
 Group purchasing organizations inside large health systems rationalize vendor lists, pressuring manufacturers to furnish outcome evidence and total-cost-of-care analytics.